ruffle-rs/ruffle/core/src/avm2/globals/README.md

 be implemented in `playerglobal`, since they are initialized in a special way.
 However, virtually all classes in the `flash` package are initialized in a 'normal' way, and are eligible for implementation in `playerglobal`.

+## Acknowledgments

+Some ActionScript files were originally generated with https://github.com/golfinq/ActionScript_Event_Builder based on the official AS3 reference.